CUH Logo

 Protecting the privacy and dignity of patients is a key part of our core values.

-Whether it’s during an outpatient appointment or as an inpatient, you may want to have a chaperone present during an examination or procedure and it’s our policy to do everything we can to facilitate this.
+Outpatients or inpatients may want to have a chaperone during an examination/procedure.
+It’s our policy to do everything we can to provide this.

-A chaperone may be a friend or family member, or perhaps your care support worker – this is known as an ‘informal chaperone’.
+A chaperone may be a friend or family member, or even your care support worker.
+This is an ‘informal chaperone’.

-If there is no-one to fulfil this role for you, you can request a member of staff to accompany you – known as a formal chaperone.
+If there is no-one to fulfil this role for you, you can request a member of staff to go with you.
+This is a 'formal chaperone'.

 In some cases, it’s mandatory for CUH to provide a formal chaperone.
 For example, situations involving the care and treatment of ‘adults at risk’ (Care Act 2014 (opens in a new tab)) where the patients may be subject to the safeguards associated with the Mental Capacity Act 2005 (opens in a new tab) and ‘best interests’ decision-making processes.

-If the examination is considered to be ‘intimate’ in nature, a formal chaperone is also required.
+If the examination is ‘intimate’ in nature, a formal chaperone is also required.

-The role of the chaperone in these cases is to provide practical assistance with the examination and support the patient, family member/carer, as well as the person examining.
+The role of the chaperone is to provide help with the examination.
+They are also there to support the patient, family member/carer, as well as the person examining.

-In a clinical emergency, where intervention is urgently required, the need for a chaperone still remains but may be waived if this is deemed to be in your best interests.
+In an emergency where the patient requires urgent care, a chaperone is still required.
+This may be skipped if it is in your best interests.

 Chaperoning children